pubg/terraform-provider-bluechip/docs/data-sources/clusterrolebindings.md

 Required:

 - `field` (String) Field to use for the query term.
 - `operator` (String) Operator to use for the query term.
-One of ['equals', 'notEquals', 'fuzzy', 'wildcard', 'regex', 'matchPhrase'].
+One of ['equals', 'notEquals', 'fuzzy', 'wildcard', 'regex', 'matchPhrase', 'prefix'].
 - `value` (String) Value to use for the query term.